Dr Allan Pang

 Research interests

 Allan is a historian of Hong Kong, Chinese overseas, and Southeast Asia.
-His research engages with themes such as history education, popular music, and decolonisation from a transregional perspective across East and Southeast Asia.
+His research projects explore history education, popular music, and decolonisation from a transregional perspective across East and Southeast Asia.
 He received his BA and MPhil at the University of Hong Kong and completed his PhD at the University of Cambridge.

 Research

 His current book project examines the transmission of historical knowledge in Hong Kong, Malaya/Malaysia, and Singapore from the 1950s to the 1990s.
 It analyses history education at schools and informal pedagogical platforms such as monuments, public campaigns, and children's magazines.
-This study analyses how the Cold War, decolonisation, and Chinese politics shaped the meanings of being 'Chinese' through curricula, textbooks, and public historical narratives.
-By bringing Chinese case studies into conversation with histories of British and American imperialism, my research hopes to show how historical actors, such as intellectuals, officials, and students, sought to shape the politics of the past and construct postcolonial futures.
+This study analyses how the Cold War, decolonisation, and Chinese politics shaped the meanings of being 'Chinese' through curricula, textbooks, and public history campaigns.
+By bringing Chinese case studies into conversation with histories of British and American imperialism, his research shows how academics, officials, students, and teachers sought to shape the politics of the past and construct postcolonial futures.

 Allan's former research investigated cultural policies in late colonial Hong Kong.
 It examined how colonial officials attempted to preserve, promote, and shape Chinese culture through language policies, entertainment, and postage stamps.